Gary Bergman

 Gary Gunnar Bergman (October 7, 1938 – December 8, 2000) was a Canadian professional ice hockey player.
-A defenceman, Bergman played in the NHL, mostly for the Detroit Red Wings.
+A defenceman, Bergman played in the National Hockey League from 1964 to 1976, mostly for the Detroit Red Wings.
 He was also a part of Team Canada in the 1972 Summit Series.

 Playing career

 Minor league career

 The professional hockey world had its first look at Bergman in 1957 when the Winnipeg Warriors of the Western Hockey League called up the young defenceman currently on the MJHL's Winnipeg Braves.
 After two years with the Warriors, and solid defensive play, Bergman moved into the American Hockey League and continued to gain experience while skating with four different AHL squads, including the Buffalo Bisons, Cleveland Barons, Quebec Aces, and the Springfield Indians.
 It was after this last season in 1964 that the NHL finally took notice.
-The Detroit Red Wings claimed Bergman in the 1964 Intra-League Draft on June 10 and put the hard-working defenceman to the test.
+The Detroit Red Wings claimed Bergman in the 1964 NHL Intra-League Draft on June 10 and put the hard-working defenceman to the test.